rook/rook/Documentation/ceph-common-issues.md

 ## Unexpected partitions created

 ### Symptoms
-**Rook versions v1.6.0-v1.6.6 may create unwanted OSDs on partitions that appear unexpectedly and seemingly randomly, which will corrupt existing OSDs.**
+**Rook versions v1.6.0-v1.6.7 may create unwanted OSDs on partitions that appear unexpectedly and seemingly randomly, which will corrupt existing OSDs.**

 Unexpected partitions are created on host disks that are used by Ceph OSDs.
 This happens more often on SSDs than HDDs and usually only on disks that are 1TB or larger.
-Many tools like `lsblk`, `blkid`, and `udevadm` will not show a partition table type for the partition; however, `parted` will reliably list the partition as `atari` (see the example command and output below).
+Many tools like `lsblk`, `blkid`, and `udevadm` will not show a partition table type for the partition; however, `parted` will sometimes (but not always) list the partition as `atari` (see the example command and output below).

 ```console
 # parted --script /dev/sdb1 print